 Increasing the retention of students continues to be an important goal for Colorado Mesa University.
-Aiding in the accomplishment of this goal are the ESP/MVP/UNIV 101 courses-and the Early Alert System (for brief descriptions of each, please see below).
+Aiding in the accomplishment of this goal are the ESP/UNIV 101 courses-and the Early Alert System (for brief descriptions of each, please see below).
 The implementation of these courses/systems enables the Registrar's Office, the Office of Academic Affairs, Institutional Research, IRIS and Faculty to work together to boost student engagement and performance.
 In so doing, CMU can work to enhance the retention and graduation rates of its students.
-CMU has been quite successful in its efforts to increase student retention.
-For instance, over the past decade, CMU was able to raise its first-year retention rate of first-time, full-time baccalaureate-seeking students by approximately 20%.
-CMU is committed to building on its successes in student retention.
+CMU has been quite successful in its efforts to increase student retention and is committed to building on its successes in student retention.